 • Universal healthcare: Canada’s universal healthcare system, known as Medicare in some regions, is a source of admiration and cross-border comparisons (that could’ve left us without Breaking Bad).
 All Canadian citizens and permanent residents have access to medically necessary hospital and physician services, regardless of income or employment status.

-• Multicultural society: Canada’s multiculturalism surpasses the QuĂ©bec–English-speaking divide.
+• Multicultural society: Canada’s multiculturalism surpasses the Québec–English-speaking divide.

 • All-around friendly people: Of course, this is a generalisation, but Canadians hold up their reputation as lovely and kindly, even professionally.
 We can attest to that.

 So you want to move to Canada.
 Okay, but where to start?
 In this article, we’ll present you with a guide to help you immigrate to Canada.
-What’s more, you can check out our Canada page to find tips, expats’ stories, job offers and even a salary calculator.
+What’s more, you can check out our Canada page for additional insights and tips.

 Is Canada expensive?